CurtTimson/curtis-timson/content/post/project/201708-lischana-lane-photography.md

 The original Hugo Creative Theme had support for projects, however these followed a more blog post style format.
 Therefore this section was customised to provide support for Flickr albums and Youtube videos.

-The front-matter in the project markdown files was customised to include a new `FlickrId` property which correlates with a Flickr Album for fetching the correct images for each project.
-These are then rendered to the page.
+The front-matter in the project markdown files was customised to include a new `flickrId` property which correlates with a Flickr Album for fetching the correct images for each project.
+These are then rendered to the DOM using [Unite Gallery](http://unitegallery.net/) which displays the images in a dynamic, responsive collage.
+Unite Gallery has also added the full screen carousel feature.

 ## Twitter

 ![Lischana Lane Tweet](/images/post/lischana-lane/lischana-lane-tweet.png)

-Another customisation made to the theme was to add the latest tweet from the Portfolio owner beneath the projects.
+Another customisation made to the theme was to add the latest tweet from the portfolio owner beneath the projects.
 Previously this was a static text area driven from the `config.toml` file.

 To do this a new NodeJs application was created and deployed to Heroku in order to return the latest tweet in JSON format: